cdl-geneseo/geneseo-dictionary/C/CAS-bitch.md

 # CAS-bitch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : CAS-bitch

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun- a student worker who is employed by CAS and treated poorly as an employee due to their being a college student.
 Synonymous with CAS-slave.